Franklin-Siqueira/UncleFrank-Elasticsearch/DiscoveryService/README.md

 Este repositório contém os arquivos criados durante o curso **Microsserviços em Spring Cloud com Java**.
 O curso foi ministrado por [Oswaldo Neto](https://github.com/oswaldoneto) e oferecido pela [Digital Innovation One](https://digitalinnovation.one/sign-in), como parte do bootcamp *_Capgemini Fullstack Java and Angular_*.

-Aqui, os arquivos referentes ao microserviço disponibilizado pela **API de produtos** são criados e configurados.
+Aqui, os arquivos referentes ao ...

 *_Abstract:_*

 This repository contains the files created in the Microsserviços em **Spring Cloud com Java course**.
 The course is instructed by [Oswaldo Neto](https://github.com/oswaldoneto) and is part of the *_Capgemini Fullstack Java and Angular_* bootcamp, sponsored by [Digital Innovation One](https://digitalinnovation.one/sign-in).

-Here, the files related to the **products API** microservice are created and configured.
+Here, the files related to the ...

 *_Keywords:_*